After you migrate the mailboxes to Microsoft 365/Office 365 and all the SMTP relay goes…

 We like to move the mailbox of the following users:

-Log into Exchange Admin Center and click servers in the feature pane and follow with mailboxes in the tabs.
+Sign in to Exchange Admin Center and click recipients in the feature pane and follow with mailboxes in the tabs.

 Create migration batch